gantz-thomas-gantz/Eigenvalues/README.md

 # Eigenvalue Solvers and random Schrödinger operator in Julia

-This repository contains implementations of numerical methods for solving eigenvalue problems and linear systems.
+This work contains implementations of numerical methods for solving eigenvalue problems and linear systems.
 The methods include Conjugate Gradient (CG), Inverse Power Method, and Deflation.
 The code also includes visualization functions for analyzing the behavior of eigenvalues and eigenvectors, both in one-dimensional (1D) and two-dimensional (2D) cases.

 ## Requirements